pridiltal/priweb/content/authors/admin/_index.md

 I am also a member of the [Australian Research Council (ARC) Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS), Australia](https://acems.org.au/our-people/dilini-talagala).
 Further, I am a co-founder of [R-Ladies Colombo,](https://rladiescolombo.netlify.com/) the first ever R-Ladies Chapter in Sri Lanka.
 R-Ladies Colombo chapter is a part of the [R-Ladies Global,](https://rladies.org/about-us/) a worldwide organization whose mission is to promote diversity in the R community.

 I do research in data science, with a statistical, computational, and programming focus.
-I am passionate about R. You can find some of my projects [here](https://prital.netlify.com/#projects).
+I am strongly committed to develop open source software tools to facilitate reproducible research.
+You can find some of my projects [here](https://prital.netlify.com/#projects).
 Visit me on [twitter](https://twitter.com/pridiltal), I post mostly about R, Statistics, Data Science and science in nature.

 [Thiyanga Talagala, PhD in Statistics, Monash University, Australia](https://thiyanga.netlify.com/) is my sister.